dar1enyang/Data-Modeling-PostgreSQL/README.md

 ##### 1. Song Dataset

 The first dataset is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
-For example, here are filepaths to two files in this dataset.
+For example, here are file paths to two files in this dataset.

 ```txt
 song_data/A/B/C/TRABCEI128F424C983.json